 - 1. Be on time and never stand on the roadway while waiting for the school bus. - 2.
-Be absolutely quiet while the bus is approaching and crossing a railway track. - 3.
-Students shall be picked up and discharged only at bus stops approved by District - 4.
-Obey the driver and avoid any unnecessary conversation while the bus is in motion. - 5.
+Students shall be picked up and discharged only at bus stops approved by the district. - 3.
+Obey the driver and avoid any unnecessary conversation while the bus is in motion.
+Use a quiet voice. - 4.
 Do not cross the road behind the bus.
-Crossings are to be made in front of the bus. - 6.
-Occupy seats assigned by the driver or other school authority. - 7.
-Obtain approval of the driver to open the Emergency door or bus windows. - 8.
-Do not throw garbage on the floor of the bus and help the driver to keep the bus sanitary. - 9.
-Eating or drinking is not permitted on a school bus. - 10.
-The use or display of matches lighters or tobacco are not permitted on a school bus. - 11.
-The use or display of alcohol or drugs is not permitted on a school bus. - 12.
+Crossings are to be made in front of the bus. - 5.
+Occupy seats assigned by the driver or other school authority.
+Remain seated during the bus ride. - 6.
+Obtain approval of the driver to open the Emergency door or bus windows. - 7.
+Do not throw garbage on the floor of the bus and help the driver to keep the bus sanitary. - 8.
+Eating or drinking is not permitted on a school bus. - 9.
 Be courteous to the driver and fellow passengers.
-Fighting, roughhousing or using loud, noisy, foul language will not be permitted on the school bus. - 13.
-In case of any road emergency, remain seated in the bus until directed to vacate. - 14.
+Fighting, roughhousing, or using loud, noisy, foul language will not be permitted on the school bus. - 10.
 Willful damage to the bus must be paid for by the offender.